1 Name of Medicine

 Mechanism of action.

 Belzutifan is an inhibitor of hypoxia-inducible factor 2 alpha (HIF-2α).
 HIF-2α is a transcription factor that plays a role in oxygen sensing by regulating genes that promote adaptation to hypoxia.
 Under normal oxygen levels, HIF-2α is targeted for ubiquitin-proteasomal degradation by VHL protein.
-Lack of functional VHL protein results in stabilization and accumulation of HIF-2α.
-Upon stabilization, HIF-2α translocates into the nucleus and interacts with hypoxia-inducible factor 1 beta (HIF-1β) domains to form a transcriptional complex that induces expression of downstream genes, including genes associated with cellular proliferation, angiogenesis, and tumour growth.
+Lack of functional VHL protein results in stabilisation and accumulation of HIF-2α.
+Upon stabilisation, HIF-2α translocates into the nucleus and interacts with hypoxia-inducible factor 1 beta (HIF-1β) domains to form a transcriptional complex that induces expression of downstream genes, including genes associated with cellular proliferation, angiogenesis, and tumour growth.
 Belzutifan binds to HIF-2α, and in conditions of hypoxia or impairment of VHL protein function, belzutifan blocks the HIF-2α-HIF-1β interaction, leading to reduced transcription and expression of HIF-2α target genes.
 In vivo, belzutifan has demonstrated anti-tumour activity in mouse xenograft models of clear cell renal cell carcinoma (ccRCC).

 The incidence of Grade 3 anaemia increased with higher belzutifan exposure in patients with baseline haemoglobin levels < 12 g/dL (see Section 4.4 Special Warnings and Precautions for Use).